-Rolfe D. Mandel Kansas Geological Survey, University of Kansas Chris Widga Department of Anthroplogy, University of Kansas Jack L. Hofman Department of Anthroplogy, University of Kansas Shannon Ryan Department of Anthroplogy, University of Kansas Kale Bruner Department of Anthroplogy, University of Kansas
+Rolfe D. Mandel

+Kansas Geological Survey, University of Kansas, Lawrence, Kansas 66047 USA Chris Widga Department of Anthropology, University of Kansas, Lawrence, Kansas 66045 USA

+Department of Anthropology, University of Kansas, Lawrence, Kansas 66045 USA Shannon Ryan

+Department of Anthropology, University of Kansas, Lawrence, Kansas 66045 USA Kale Bruner

+Department of Anthropology, University of Kansas, Lawrence, Kansas 66045 USA

 The Claussen site (14WB322) is located near the town of Paxico in the Flint Hills of northeastern Kansas (Stop 1 in fig. 4-1).
-This site has deeply buried archaeological deposits preserved beneath the valley floor of lower Mill Creek, a large stream that joins the Kansas River approximately 20 km northeast of Paxico.
+This site has deeply buried archeological deposits preserved beneath the valley floor of lower Mill Creek, a large stream that joins the Kansas River approximately 20 km northeast of Paxico.
 The cultural deposits are exposed in a steep cutbank formed by lateral migration of the creek (fig. 4-2).
-Claussen was discovered by Rolfe Mandel in 1999, and subsequent archaeological investigations identified multiple buried cultural deposits, including two Paleoarchaic components in the upper 40 cm of the A horizon of a buried soil approximately 10 m below the surface of the T-2 terrace of Mill Creek.
-Also, a cultural component of unknown age is about 12 m below the T-2 surface.
-Charcoal from a hearth-like feature in the upper Paleoarchaic component vielded a C age of 8800+150 yrs B.P.
+Claussen was discovered by Rolfe Mandel in 1999, and subsequent archeological investigations identified multiple buried cultural deposits, including two Paleoarchaic components in the upper 40 cm of the A horizon of a buried soil approximately 10 m below the surface of the T-2 terrace of Mill Creek.
+Also, a cultural component of unknown age is about 10 m below the T-2 surface.
+Charcoal from a hearthlike feature in the upper Paleoarchaic component vielded a 14C age of $8,800 \pm 150$ yrs B.P.
 (ISGS-4684).
-Charcoal from cultural features 25-35 cm below the upper component yielded AMS C ages of 9225+30 yrs B.P.
-(ISGS-AO479) and 9225+35 yrs B.P.
+Charcoal from cultural features 25-35 cm below the upper component yielded AMS 14C ages of 9,225 \pm 30 yrs B.P.
+(ISGS-AO479) and $9,225 \pm 35$ yrs B.P.
 (ISGS-AO480).
 Given the paucity of stratified, well-dated early Holocene sites in the Eastern Plains, Claussen is an important "window" into this period.
 Also, the depth of the buried cultural deposits at Claussen underscores the problem of finding early sites in alluvial settings on the Plains.